prody/ProDy/doc/tutorial.rst

 ProDy :class:`~atomic.AtomGroup` instances have a plain view of atoms, but offer a powerful atom selection capability.
-You can get well defined subsets of atoms by passing simple :ref:`selection-keywords` as arguments or make sophisticated selections using composite arguments.
+You can get well defined subsets of atoms by passing simple :ref:`selections` as arguments or make sophisticated selections using composite statements.
 Selection keywords and grammar is very much similar to those found in
 `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_.
 We show some examples here.